awwright/magnode/doc/en/setup/setup.md

 	$ ./httpd.js

 If the configuration file `server.json` does not exist, the setup process will begin to write it.
 A custom configuration file may be provided with `-c server.json`.
+If you want to force the setup screen, run `httpd.js --setup`.

 Aim your web browser at the provided setup URL, and don't forget to replace `localhost:8080` with the appropriate authority, if you have setup Magnode behind a gateway or on a different host.